haveisi/ghg-regenerative-agriculture-model/README.md

 # GHG Accounting Model for Regenerative Agriculture Supply Chains

+> In this modeled example, regenerative farming systems reduce emissions intensity by ~50–70% compared to conventional systems, primarily driven by lower fertilizer use and soil carbon improvements.

 ## Overview

 This project implements a Python-based greenhouse gas (GHG) accounting model for agricultural operations and supply chains.
 It estimates emissions across facilities, fleet fuel use, electricity consumption, and farm-level inputs, and compares conventional and regenerative farming systems.